 Pirate objects to test

-Half fill your container with water, then add some oil.
+Half fill the container with water, then add some oil.
 The oil will sit on top of the water.

 See this post for a full explanation about density.